 - 6.9.1.
-The CWT recognises that providing employees with an opportunity to take special leave without pay (SLWOP) after three years of continuous service can assist them with balancing work life and personal life. - 6.9.2.
+The CWT recognises that providing employees with an opportunity to take special leave without pay (SLWOP) after three years of continuous service can assist them with balancing work life and personal life.

+- 6.9.2.
 An employee can request two months of SLWOP for each year of continuous service to a maximum of 12 months leave (inclusive of any paid leave taken in conjunction with the SLWOP).
-Such leave can be taken for special circumstances including, but not limited to: - a.
-Overseas travel. - b.
-Full time study, - c.
-External job placements (other than secondments), or - d.
-Personal matters. - 6.9.3.
+Such leave can be taken for special circumstances including, but not limited to:

+- a.
+Overseas travel,

+- b.
+Full time study,

+- c.
+External secondments, or

+- d.
+Personal matters.

+- 6.9.3.
 Years of service that have been used in calculating SLWOP will not be taken into account for any subsequent application. - 6.9.4.
-All applications for SLWOP must be made in line with the relevant administration policy, as amended from time to time, with each application considered on its merits.

-- 6.9.5.
-The employee will be advised of the division manager's decision in writing, including the terms and conditions of any approved SLWOP application. - 6.9.6.
-An employee's continuity of service is preserved while on SLWOP, however the period of absence will not be taken into account when calculating the period of service for any purpose defined in or the Long Service Leave Act 1987 (SA). - 6.9.7.
+All applications for SLWOP must be made in line with the relevant administration policy, as amended from time to time, with each application considered on its merits. - 6.9.5.
+The employee will be advised of the decision in writing, including the terms and conditions of any approved SLWOP application. - 6.9.6.
+Accrual of personal and annual leave will be suspended during periods when the employee is on SLWOP. - 6.9.7.
+An employee's continuity of service is preserved while on SLWOP, however the period of absence will not be taken into account when calculating the period of service for any purpose defined in this agreement, relevant award or the Long Service Leave Act 1987 (SA) as amended. - 6.9.8.
 The CWT will not make employer contributions while an employee is absent on SLWOP.